ruthsarian/Droid-Toolbox/README.md

 * A button 1 long press will either move to the next option (TRACK or PLAY) or play the track when PLAY is highlighted. *This behavior will be changed in a future update.*
 * A button 2 short press will step through the options to select a group number, a track number, and play.
 * A button 2 long press will disconnect from the droid and return to the droid scan results.

+### Auto Shut-Off
+Droid-toolbox will go to sleep after 5 minutes of inactivity.
+It will not sleep if a beacon is active.
+To restart the droid toolbox press the reset button.

 ## About Audio Tracks
 Galaxy's Edge droids have [personality chips](https://plandisney.disney.go.com/question/dose-droid-personality-406556/).
 Droids come with a built-in personality chip, but can be modified by plugging in an extra personality chip which overrides the internal personality chip.
 The personality chip is a collection of audio clips which play when a droid reacts to location beacons, nearby droids, or button presses on the droid's remote control.
 The audio clips are divided into 12 separate groups.
 The first 7 groups represent 7 areas within Galaxy's Edge and are what plays when a droid reacts to a beacon.
 Group 8 through 12 contain special audio clips used with droid accessories (for R-units) and special circumstances, such as when a droid is first activated inside Droid Depot.